SethMacP/web-sprint-challenge-advanced-react/README.md

+Explain how to build stateful class components.
+  -You utilize state to hold information and pass it around to different components.

+Describe the different phases of the component lifecycle.
+  -Mounting/Updating/Cleanup
+  -Your component initializes, mounts, and then renders.
+  -After it renders it will update the components that need it, then re-render.
+This continues until complete.
+  -Cleanup happens when things get unmounted and you dont need to track the events anymore.

+Demonstrate an understanding of class component lifecycle methods.
+  -When you make your API call you setup the 'platform' it will be sent to first, then you make the call.
+(Initilize -> CDM) -After the call has been made it renders the information to the page.
+  -If you have any CDU setup they can begin to fire at this point to further update the page.

+Define stateful logic.
+  -Any code that manipulates, updates, or creates state.

+Describe how to test a React component with React Testing Library.
+  -Utilize RTL to AAA test your components.
+You will create a (close)copy of the file you are working on (ex: form.js / form.test.js)
+  -Arrange: Render everything and grab the pieces you want to test -Act :  Commit actions based on what you rendered/grabbed
+  -Assert: Say what the pieces you grabbed should do.

+  If they pass, you are good - If not you need to fix your code.

 # Sprint Challenge: Advanced React - React Plants 🌿

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**